 Staff receive training in management of biomedical waste, housekeeping and firefighting.

 Traditional Midwife Training

-Since 2005, the hospital has been involved in monthly training of 34 local traditional midwives as required by the government health department.
-HA brings in specialists to lead these trainings including obstetricians, neonatal resuscitation specialists, professional midwives, nutritionists, and others.
+Beginning in 2005, the hospital became involved in monthly training of 34 local traditional midwives as required by the government health department.
+HA brings in specialists to lead trainings including obstetricians, neonatal resuscitation specialists, professional midwives, nutritionists, and others.

 Education for Patients and the Community

 Spanish language videos on dental hygiene for children and adults are screened in the hospital waiting room.

 Inhaler Education Video

 The University of Pennsylvania has created a Tz’utujil language video instructing patients with respiratory disease on how to use a steroid inhaler.